-There is an exciting new initiative started by Willamette University (WU), Tokyo International University (TIU) and Tokyo International University of America (TIUA) called the Global Teaching Institute (GTI).
-The Global Teaching Fellows (GTF) teach English language courses in the curriculum of the GTI of Tokyo International University.
+There is a new initiative started by Willamette University (WU), Tokyo International University (TIU) and Tokyo International University of America (TIUA) called the Graduate Teaching Institute (GTI).
+The Global Teaching Fellow (GTF) teaches English language courses in the curriculum of the GTI of Tokyo International University.
 TIU has campuses in Kawagoe (Saitama) and Tokyo, Japan.
-These positions will begin with employment in the American Studies Program at Willamette University, where GTFs will earn approximately the same starting salary as the Salem-Keizer School District, but for ten months, starting in June, with benefits, before going to Japan.
+These positions will begin with employment in the American Studies Program at Willamette University, where GTFs will earn approximately the same starting salary as with the Salem-Keizer School District.
+To learn more about these exciting positions, please click here.

 The Stand Up Take Action project is a global campaign for the elimination of poverty through standing up, to appeal to world policymakers in the hopes of achieving the Millennium Development Goals (MDGs), a United Nations Development Program.
 Locally, two American Studies Program (ASP) students at Tokyo International University of America put together a workshop to learn about the MDGs.
 The workshop took place Tuesday, October 15, in the Hatfield Library and Jackson Plaza on the Willamette campus.

 American Studies Program (ASP) students from Tokyo International University started their involvement with this program three years ago at TIU in the Global Studies Program (GSP).
 That program focuses on a variety of topics associate with world-wide problems, conflicts, and issues.
 They went to Mongolia where they studied environmental education, peace education, and foreign language education for sustainable development in Mongolia.
 Also Stand Up Take Action was held at TIU on October 17.